Scott Pruitt resigns as EPA chief, Trump announces

 Earlier this month House Democrats asked the Justice Department to investigate Pruitt for potential criminal conduct, alleging that he repeatedly violated federal anti-corruption laws by seeking to leverage his government position for personal gain.
 They cited the condo arrangement as well as Pruitt directing an EPA aide to contact a senior Chick-fil-A executive as part of an effort to land his family a franchise, and a $2,000 payment to his wife from organizers of a conference Pruitt then attended at taxpayer expense.

-Pruitt had also faced questions about his frequent travel, spending between $2,000 and $2,600 on first-class plane tickets back to his home state of Oklahoma, where he had served as the state attorney general prior to coming to Washington.
+Pruitt also had faced questions about his frequent travel, spending between $2,000 and $2,600 on first-class plane tickets back to his home state of Oklahoma, where he had served as the state attorney general prior to coming to Washington.

 Another controversy saw Pruitt come under fire for allegedly approving pay raises for two of his staff members using a little-known provision in the Safe Drinking Water Act after the White House refused to sign off on the increases.

 When asked about the raises by Fox News this past April, Pruitt said he had just found out about them and was taking action to correct them.
+Documents showed Pruitt's chief of staff had signed off on the pay hikes, suggesting he had the administrator's consent.

+Still other reports contained revelations of unusual security spending, including a $43,000 soundproof booth for making private phone calls.
+Pruitt also demanded 24-hour-a-day protection from armed officers, resulting in a swollen 20-member security detail that blew through overtime budgets and racked up expenses of more than $3 million.

+Pruitt also had ordered his EPA staff to do personal chores for him, picking up dry cleaning and trying to obtain a used Trump hotel mattress for his apartment.

 Environmental groups and Democrats cheered Pruitt's resignation, with The Sierra Club deploying the Twitter hashtag "#PruittBooted"